Updated July 16, 2024

 As of May 2017, Bradrona had raised over $30,000 for the New Zealand Breast Cancer Foundation.
 A few months later, the Cardrona Distillery produced a pink gin to acknowledge Breast Cancer Awareness Month.
 With the sale of each bottle, $5 was earmarked for the fence’s donation box.
 The distillery has since produced ‘the reid,’ a single malt vodka “in honour of the beloved bra fence” with $5 from the sale of each bottle donated for Breast Cancer Awareness.

 By September 2018, over $70,000 had been raised.
 In 2019, it was reported that over $500 in New Zealand and foreign funds were deposited in the collection box each week.
+In August, 2023, it was reported that $150,000 had been raised; on June 25, 2024, the Cardrona Valley Bra Fence Facebook page announced that donations had climbed to $180,000.

-Thanks to the commitment and tenacity of the defenders of the bra fence, visitors have a place to reflect on the ravages of breast cancer, and make a tangible contribution to finding a cure.
+Thanks to the commitment and tenacity of the defenders of the bra fence, visitors have a place to reflect on the ravages of breast cancer and make a tangible contribution to finding a cure.

 You can keep up with the latest news on New Zealand’s quirky bra fence with its fascinating history at the group’s Facebook page.